maximeverges/Assignment_Getting_And_Cleaning_Data/README.md

 **Files**

-* _CodeBook.md_ is a code book that allows to describe the method, the variables, the data, and any transformations / work that have been performed for this project.
+* _Code_Book.md_ is a code book that allows to describe the method, the variables, the data, and any transformations / work that have been performed for this project.
 * _run_analysis.R_ performs the data preparation but also the 5 steps regarding the course project’s requirements.
 * _tidy_data_2.txt_ is the final data file after performing _run_analysis.R_ on the dataset.